-9. Total number of patient or family member advisors on the PFAC:
+9. Total number of patient or family member advisors on the PFAC: 7 but decreased d/t pandemic to 4

-10. The name of the hospital department supporting the PFAC is:
+10. The name of the hospital department supporting the PFAC is: Quality & Patient Experience

-11. The hospital position of the PFAC Staff Liaison/Coordinator is:
+11. The hospital position of the PFAC Staff Liaison/Coordinator is: Quality Director and Staff Educator also with OT duties on inpatient units

 12. The hospital provides the following for PFAC members to encourage their participation in meetings (check all that apply):

-☐ Annual gifts of appreciation
+☒ Annual gifts of appreciation

 ☐ Assistive services for those with disabilities